Sanofi Logo

 ENJAYMO can cause serious side effects, including:

 Serious Infections: ENJAYMO is a prescription medicine that affects your immune system.
-ENJAYMO can lower the ability of your immune system to fight infections.
-People who take ENJAYMO may have an increased risk of getting infections caused by certain kinds of bacteria such as Neisseria meningitidis, Streptococcus pneumoniae, and Haemophilus influenzae.
-These infections may be serious or life-threatening.
-Some infections may quickly become life-threatening or cause death if not recognized and treated early.
+ENJAYMO may lower the ability of your immune system to fight infections.
+ENJAYMO increases your chance of getting serious infections including those caused by encapsulated bacteria, including Neisseria meningitidis, Streptococcus pneumoniae, and Haemophilus influenzae type B. These serious infections may quickly become life-threatening or cause death if not recognized and treated early.

 If your healthcare provider decides that urgent treatment with ENJAYMO is needed, you should receive vaccinations as soon as possible.

-Vaccinations may reduce the risk of these infections, but do not prevent all infections.
-Call your healthcare provider or get medical help right away if you get any new signs and symptoms of an infection, including:
+Vaccines do not prevent all infections caused by encapsulated bacteria.
+Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a serious infection:

 Infusion-related reactions: Treatment with ENJAYMO may cause infusion-related reactions, including allergic reactions that may be serious or life-threatening.
 Your healthcare provider may slow down or stop your ENJAYMO infusion if you have an infusion-related reaction and will treat your symptoms if needed.
 Tell your healthcare provider right away if you develop symptoms during your ENJAYMO infusion that may mean you are having an infusion-related reaction, including: